Jānis Ikaunieks (footballer): AEL (loan)

-FK Liepāja
+FK Liepāja (loan)

-On 15 June 2017, it was announced that Ikaunieks had returned to FK Liepāja, while on loan from Metz.
+On 15 June 2017, it was announced that Ikaunieks had returned to FK Liepāja while on loan from Metz.
 He made his first match on 18 June, in a 1–0 victory over Ventspils.
 He only managed to make a total of seven matches, six in the league and in the cup final in which Liepāja lifted the trophy against Riga FC, due to being out for two months after suffering from a metatarsal fracture.
 After the conclusion of his loan deal, Ikaunieks joined Liepāja on a permanent basis.

-He instantly became an important asset in the 2018 Higher League season, scoring nine goals in 17 matches as well as being involved in the assistance of three goals.
+Ikaunieks instantly became an important asset in the 2018 Higher League season, scoring nine goals in 17 matches as well as being involved in the assistance of three goals.
 Once again being unlucky with injuries, he suffered from a shoulder injury at the end of August and was out for about three months.

-Returning strong for the 2019 Higher League season, Ikaunieks scored seven goals in 24 matches, as well as scoring one goal in a Europa League qualifying match against Dinamo Minsk.
+Upon returning for the 2019 Higher League season, Ikaunieks scored seven goals in 24 matches, as well as scoring one goal in a Europa League qualifying match against Dinamo Minsk.

 Strømsgodset

 On 11 February 2020, Ikaunieks signed for Norwegian Eliteserien team Strømsgodset.
-He made his debut on 17 June against IK Start in a 2–2 draw.
-On 1 August 2020, having spent only a few months with the team and having only played six matches, Ikaunieks and Strømsgodset agreed on mutual termination of the contract.
+He debuted on 17 June against IK Start in a 2–2 draw.
+On 1 August, having spent only a few months with the team and having only played six matches, Ikaunieks and Strømsgodset agreed on mutual termination of the contract.

-Rīgas FS
+Later career

 On 6 August 2020, Ikaunieks returned to Latvia and signed for Higher League club Rīgas FS.
 He made his debut on 8 August against his old club Liepāja in a 3–0 victory.
-On 12 August, he scored his first goal in a 4–0 victory over Jelgava.
+On 12 August, Ikaunieks scored his first goal in a 4–0 victory over Jelgava.

-KuPS

 On 22 February 2021, Ikaunieks signed a two-year contract with Finnish Veikkausliiga team KuPS.

 International career

-Ikaunieks was a member of the Latvia U18, Latvia U19 and Latvia U21 national teams.
-He made his debut for Latvia on 13 October 2014, playing the entire 90 minutes in a 1–1 UEFA Euro 2016 qualifying draw against Turkey.
-It was later calculated that he had repeated the record of Māris Verpakovskis who debuted in 1999, being exactly 19 years, 7 months and 25 days old.
-On 29 March 2016, in a 5–0 friendly victory over Gibraltar, Ikaunieks scored his first two goals for his country.
-He has been marked as one of the best Latvians of his generation and has been linked with clubs such as Real Madrid, Manchester City, and Borussia Dortmund.
+Ikaunieks was a member of Latvian youth national football teams that ranged from U18, U19, until U21.

+He debuted for the Latvian senior squad on 13 October 2014, playing the entire 90 minutes in a 1–1 UEFA Euro 2016 qualifying draw against Turkey.

+It was later calculated that Ikaunieks had repeated the record of Māris Verpakovskis who debuted in 1999, being exactly 19 years, 7 months and 25 days old.
+On 29 March 2016, Ikaunieks scored his first two goals for his country in a 5–0 friendly victory over Gibraltar.

 Personal life

-His elder brother Dāvis is also a professional footballer, currently playing for FK Jablonec in the Czech First League.
+His elder brother Dāvis is also a professional footballer who plays for the same team.